manuel-plavsic/nix_slint_rust_template/README.md

 Note that you might have to add a shell-specific hook command, and your IDE might need a `direnv` extension.

-"Don't forget to run `direnv allow` each time you update the `.envrc` file.
+Don't forget to run `direnv allow` each time you update the `.envrc` file.
 In some cases, you might have to run the command again also when the `flake.nix` gets changed.

 ### Disable certain platforms (`direnv`)